Maleka Charles

 “My man you don’t understand.”
 Tapiwa said.
 “Sometimes for the right note to come we must connect with the ancestors, so that they give us songs.”

-He was referring to his late grandfather ‘uMachonisa’, who passed away in 1998.
-The stick of the road tells us that late grandfather was a very famous guitar player back in Zimbabwe 1950.
+He was speaking of his late grandfather, uMachonisa, who passed away in 1998.
+Stories from the village say that uMachonisa was a renowned guitar player in Zimbabwe during the 1950s.

-He had toured the world regaling his fans with magic under his fingertips.
-In 1952 Machonisa was acclaimed the best rumba artist in Africa, prior to his death, the Zimbabwean born rumba artist had already won a magnitude of countless awards between Africa and Europe.
+He had toured the world, captivating audiences with the magic at his fingertips.
+In 1952, Machonisa was celebrated as Africa’s best rumba artist.
+Before his passing, the Zimbabwean-born musician had already amassed a remarkable collection of awards across Africa and Europe.

 “Old man was the best my man.”
 Tapiwa said.
 “I hate death, I really hate it.”
 His face emphasized a very deep shadow of anger against the hand of death, which had mercilessly taken grandfather from him so soon.”

-As a rill of tears unwillingly mustered on his eyes, I could feel the tension of frustration blossoming all-round the stratum of his spirit.
+As a rill of tears welled in his eyes, I could feel the tension of frustration radiating through every fiber of his being.

-The memory of late grandfather stole into his mind with inevitable volt of poignancy.
-“You really loved your grandfather neh?”
+The memory of his late grandfather washed over him with an inevitable pang of poignancy.
+“You really loved your grandfather, neh?”
 I asked.

 “Dearly.”
 He said smilingly, his world was now becoming deurmekar and the acid jazz of sorrow pitilessly gnawed at his bosom like mice would a cheese.